Fifth disease: Transmission

+Parvovirus B19 can also be transmitted through blood products such as frozen plasma or cellular blood components (Red blood cells, white blood cells and platelets, as the virus is resistant to the common mechanism of solvent detergent techniques that is used to inactivate pathogens in these blood products.

 Diagnosis

+The most common manifestation of fifth disease is marked by a red, "slapped cheek" look on the face and a lace-like rash on the body and limbs.
 The "slapped cheek" appearance of the rash can be suggestive of fifth disease, however, the rash can be mistaken with other skin related disease or infections.
-Blood samples testing can be definitive in confirming diagnosis.
-Anti-parvovirus B19 IgM antibody serum assay is the preferred method to detect previous infection.
+Many other viral rashes, like measles, rubella, roseola, and scarlet fever, can look similar to erythema infectiosum.
+In adults, for example, joint pain caused by parvovirus B19 infection might make doctor consider conditions like the flu and mononucleosis during initial diagnosis.
+Doctors may also look consider ruling out non-infectious causes like drug allergies and certain types of arthritis; which can present with similar symptoms as fifth disease.
+For this reason, blood samples testing can be definitive in confirming the diagnosis of fifth disease.
+These blood tests are commonly referred to as "diagnostic assays".
 An antibody assay uses antibodies designed to detect parvovirus antigen or protein in blood circulation.
+For example, anti-parvovirus B19 IgM antibody serum assay is often the preferred method to detect previous infection.
 The assay can result positive one week after initial infection.
-Negative results may prompt retesting in the future to rule out early sampling of blood serum.
-A positive result can also be indicative of an infection within the past two to six months.
+Negative assay results may prompt retesting in the future to rule out early sampling of blood serum.
+A positive assay result can also be indicative of an infection within the previous two to six months.
 People acquire lifetime immunity if IgG antibodies are produced in response to parvovirus B19 exposure.
-Infection by parvovirus B19 can also be confirmed by isolation of viral DNA detected by PCR or direct hybridization.
-PCR Is considered significantly more sensitive to detecting viral antigen compared direct DNA hybridization.
-DNA hybridization assay can better detect variants of the parvovirus B19.
+Infection by parvovirus B19 can also be confirmed by isolation of viral DNA detected by Polymerase Chain Reaction (PCR) or direct hybridization.
+PCR tests are considered significantly more sensitive to detecting the viral antigen parvovirus B19 compared direct DNA hybridization.
+In order to diagnose fifth disease in a fetus, a PCR test is done using a sample taken from the amniotic fluid surrounding the baby (otherwise known as "amniocentesis").
+A DNA hybridization assay can better detect variants of the parvovirus B19.
 There exists 3 biological similar genotypes of parvovirus B19, numbered one through three.
 The most common genotype circulating is genotype one.
 Laboratory tests can indicate complications of infection, including anemia, liver damage, and low platelet count.